gicolek/WP-Base-Theme/README.md

 > but I incorporated it in my own way, having seen the same among different
 > repos here and there :))

-Moreover the theme contains most common files that are usually included in most projects involving WP.
+Moreover it contains most common files that are usually included in most projects involving WP.

 The main thing is the base-config directory in which there are two important files: